marc-cubells/loveit-hugo-theme-forked/content/posts/leave_request_chatbot/index.md

 ![demo_2](<demo_2.gif>)

 The interactive nature of the chatbot allows for iterative refinements to the leave request proposals, based on user feedback.
+In the following video, we can see how the chatbot deletes one entry from the generated proposal and then updates it according to the user's input.

 ![demo_3](<demo_3.gif>)

+Bellow, we can see how the chatbot adds a new entry to the generated proposal.

 ![demo_4](<demo_4.gif>)